input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-10-network-transport.md

 the local endpoint id, and otherwise reply with `ConnectionRequestCrossed` and close the TCP connection.

-### connection dead / re-establish situation
+### Connection Dead / Re-establish Situation

-In the second case, where the endpoint handling the incoming TCP connection has determined that there already exists an established connection between the two endpoints, the protocol is as follows.
+In the second case, where the endpoint handling the incoming TCP connection has determined that an established connection already exists between the two endpoints, the protocol is as follows.
 A `ConnectionRequestCrossed` reply is sent and the TCP connection is closed.
 Additionally, the endpoint tries to validate the liveness of the existing connection, with the purpose of either